billgraziano/xelogstash/README.md

 * `xe_severity_value`: 3, 5, or 6 for ERR, WARN, INFO based on the syslog values
 * `xe_severity_keyword`: "err", "warning", "info" based on the syslog values
 * `xe_description`: a text description of the event.
 The format depends on the type of event and what fields are available.
-My goal is that seeing the name of the server, the event type (name), and this field are enough to know what happened
+My goal is that seeing the name of the server, the event type (`name` field), and this field are enough to know what happened
 * `xe_acct_app`: a combination of the server_principal_name and client_app_name in "acct - app" format.
 * `xe_acct_app_client`: a combination of the server_principal_name, client_app_name, and client_hostname in "acct - app (client)" format
 * `xe_session_name`: name of the extended event session for this event